DejasDejas/Pytorch_CNN_vanilla_binary_weights/README.md

 In this repository we want study the effect of binary activations in convolutional layer.

-We study these binary activations with two datasets: [Part1: MNIST](#part1-mnist-with-binary-activations) and [Part2: Omniglot](#part2-omniglot-with-binary-activations).
+We study these binary activations with two datasets: [Part1: MNIST](#part1-mnist-with-binary-activations), [Part1: Omniglot Classification](#part2-omniglot-classification-with-binary-activations) and [Part3: Omniglot Few shot](#part3-omniglot-few-shot-with-binary-activations).

 This repository uses Pytorch library.